 It's hot; it's cold!
 Virginia’s spring weather can be fickle!
-But we're getting our first real taste of summer this weekend and the Commonwealth's notoriously hot, humid weather.
+But one thing that's for sure is the commonwealth's summers are notoriously hot and humid.
 You know those temperatures that work our air conditioners on overtime.
-They can also turn into expensive problems for Virginians and their home's A/C system.
+They can also turn into expensive problems for Virginians and their home's HVAC systems.

-1. A professional will make sure your system runs at optimal efficiency and catch smaller inexpensive problems before they become bigger expensive ones.
+1. A professional will make sure your system runs at optimal efficiency and catch more minor problems before they become big expensive ones.

-2. Putting off an imminent repair is likely to come back to haunt you in the heat of the summer.
+2. Putting off an imminent repair will likely come back to haunt you in the heat of the summer.

 3. A professional will clean out the ever-important condensation or drain line.

 Clogged condensate drain lines result in drainage backups and overflow, causing costly water damage in and around your A/C unit.
 Technicians have specialized equipment that forces air through the tube, blowing out all that nasty buildup.
 One hour and less than $100 bucks are worth avoiding messy damage from a simple clog!

 Once you've had your cooling system checked, be sure to keep up with maintenance all summer long and carefully monitor your home's air quality.
 Changing air filters monthly and reducing humidity can keep your system running efficiently and prevent home mold growth.

 Does home insurance cover damage from HVAC failures?

 Home insurance can cover damage from HVAC failures depending on the circumstances and your coverage.
 There are also add-ons, called endorsements, to standard home insurance that offer equipment breakdown coverage.
 Talk with your local independent agent to have your home insurance questions answered.